-The converse is not \todo{true: pacing} equilibria strictly refine competitive equilibria.
-For example, consider a setting with a single bidder and item, with value $v_{11}=1$.
+The converse is not true: pacing equilibria strictly refine competitive equilibria.
+For example, consider a setting with a single buyer and good, with value $v_{11}=1$.
 All pacing equilibria have zero revenue, but a competitive equilibrium can have $p_{1}=\frac{1}{2}$.
 Hence, a competitive equilibrium can result in higher revenue than any pacing equilibrium.
 The opposite direction is more interesting: a competitive equilibrium can yield a {\em lower} revenue than any pacing equilibrium.
-The intuition is that setting a high price on one item can drain some bidder's budget, thereby making that bidder effectively ``paced,'' as shown below. \begin{example}[\todo{Competitive equilibrium with more revenue than pacing equilibrium}] Suppose we have 3~bidders and 3~items.
-Bidder~1 values item~1 at $101$, bidder~2 values items 1, 2 and 3 at $100$, $200$, and $10$, respectively, and bidder~3 values item~3 at $1$.
+The intuition is that setting a high price on one good can drain some buyer's budget, thereby making that buyer effectively ``paced,'' as shown below. \begin{example}[Competitive equilibrium with more revenue than pacing equilibrium] Suppose we have 3~buyers and 3~goods.
+Buyer~1 values good~1 at $101$, buyer~2 values goods 1, 2 and 3 at $100$, $200$, and $10$, respectively, and buyer~3 values good~3 at $1$.
 All other valuations are $0$.
-Bidder~2 has budget $10.1$, the other two have budget $\infty$.
-Since bidder~2 faces no competition for item~2, in a pacing equilibrium, bidder~2 gets it for free and will pay at most $1$.
-Hence, no bidder will be paced, resulting in independent second-price auctions. \underline{\em The revenue for item~1 is $100$}.
-However, in a competitive equilibrium, we can arbitrarily set a price of $10$ for item~2.
-We then price item~3 at $1$ and let bidder~2 buy one tenth of it, thereby spending his budget.
-Finally, we price item~1 at $101$ so bidder~2 will no longer want to buy it.
-(For bidder~2, the items ordered by bang per buck are 2, 3 and 1, which satisfies the competitive equilibrium conditions.) \underline{\em Revenue has plummeted to $11+10+1=22$}. \end{example} Nonetheless, every competitive equilibrium can be reinterpreted as a pacing equilibrium as well. \begin{proposition} For every competitive equilibrium, one can construct an equivalent pacing equilibrium after possibly adding a single bidder who acts as a price setter but who does not win anything. \end{proposition}
+Buyer~2 has budget $10.1$, the other two have budget $\infty$.
+Since buyer~2 faces no competition for good~2, in a pacing equilibrium, buyer~2 gets it for free and will pay at most $1$.
+Hence, no buyer will be paced, resulting in independent second price auctions. \underline{\em The revenue for good~1 is $100$}.
+However, in a competitive equilibrium, we can arbitrarily set a price of $10$ for good~2.
+We then price good~3 at $1$ and let buyer~2 buy one tenth of it, thereby spending his budget.
+Finally, we price good~1 at $101$ so buyer~2 will no longer want to buy it.
+(For buyer~2, the goods ordered by bang per buck are 2, 3 and 1, which satisfies the competitive equilibrium conditions.) \underline{\em Revenue has plummeted to $11+10+1=22$}. \end{example} Nonetheless, every competitive equilibrium can be reinterpreted as a pacing equilibrium as well. \begin{proposition} For every competitive equilibrium, one can construct an equivalent pacing equilibrium after possibly adding a single buyer who acts as a price setter but who does not win anything. \end{proposition}